OrdinaryMagician/ibuki_m/README.md

 Like its more modest counterpart, it is chambered for **9mm Parabellum**.
 Some sort of mechanism in the gun appears to imbue the rounds with a potent electric charge.
 The nature of this process is unknown.

 Snugly held with both hands (very snugly, considering **Ibuki**'s size), this weapon has easily manageable recoil, making it quite useful in any situation.
-The gun is equipped with an under-barrel laser and flashlight combo for ease of aiming and illuminating dark areas, and also reflex sights to allow for even more precise long range aiming.
+The gun is equipped with an under-barrel laser and flashlight combo for ease of aiming and illuminating dark areas.

 Tapping the utility key toggles the flashlight.
 Holding the key spins the gun, just for the sake of coolness.

+This weapon can be dual-wielded.

 ### Slot 3 - Ninnacht AA12 *[Pistol]*